The View From Inside the Room

 Before building your pitch, we align on the right path — venture capital, non-dilutive funding, alternative financing, or a combination.
 Not every company should raise VC, and knowing the difference early saves months.
 Once we've mapped the right route, I help you build the narrative, deck flow, and materials to execute it.

 Hands-on deck review — structure, slide flow, narrative arc, and how each page lands with an investor's eye.
 Beyond the materials, I work with founders on business model clarity, go-to-market, and the decisions that compound into your trajectory.
-I bring the founder lens and the investor lens to every conversation.
+Because of my experience on both sides of the table, I bring the founder lens and the investor lens to every conversation.

 How It Works